-Provenance: I have wasted a lot of time on the Metal Sludge Gossip Board, a butt-rock forum that is nevertheless indirectly responsible for my marriage.
+Provenance: I wasted a lot of time on a music forum that is nevertheless indirectly responsible for my marriage.
 It was also directly responsible for the purchase of this album, based solely upon the passionate advocacy of one board member (sorry, can't remember who) on a thread about greatest punk rock albums.

 Review: Destroyed starts with a lengthy quote from a John Waters film which segues into a song called 'I Don't Wanna Be A Homosexual'.
 It sets the tone for an album whose main concerns are sex, junk food, B-movies, puking and under-age pornographic actresses.
 That is pulls it off with wit and panache is incredible, considering that almost every song has been fine-tooled into a laser-guided offence missile.

 It's also my favourite punk rock album.
 Ever.

 As a left-leaning liberal type (NB: for my American readership, I'm essentially a communist) I feel that I should find kinship with something more progressive, or conscious, or at the very least less puerile.
 I've tried, believe me.
 But my iPod, which doubles for my car stereo, tells me that Destroyed is one of my most frequented albums, second only to Accept's Balls To The Walls.
 I've tried the Clash, the Pistols, X-Ray Spex, Dead Kennedys, Propagandhi and more - and enjoyed them - but nothing has come close to this puke-spattered masterpiece in terms of sheer unadulterated fun.
 If I'm on a long drive, Sloppy Seconds are my guys.